Recycling collection (yellow lid)

 How does this service work?

 All residents have been provided with a 120L or 240L co-mingled yellow-lid recycling bin.
-This means all recycling can now go into the one bin.
+This means all recycling can go together into the same bin.

-Recycling is collected weekly on the same day as your domestic waste and organics service.
+Recycling is collected weekly on the same day as your domestic waste and food and garden organics service.

 Council can also provide recycling posters/brochures for unit blocks upon request.
 Phone Customer Service on 9391 7000 for more information.